ODonnchadha/react-18-managing-state/README.md

             1. Assures events operate consistently cross-browser.
             2. Improves performance by strategically binding event handlers.
         - React developer tools.
 Chrome store.
+            - useState calls are listed in the order they are declares:
+                - e.g.: hooks: { State: "7" }
+        - NOTE: Properties available on an event?
+Set a debugger amd inspect.
+            ```javascript
+                debugger;
+            ```
         - Derived state:
             - When does React render:
                 1. State changes.
                 2. Prop changes.
                 3. Parent render.
                 4. Context changes.
+                - NOTE: This is why we need to declare state for data that changes over time.
                 - NOTE: Will not re-render when a plain variable changes.
         - When state changes the component renders which causes derived state to be calculated.
-        - Logical and operator.
+        - Logical && operator.
 It runs the right side if the left side is truthy.
             ```javascript
                 {size && <h2>Found {filtered.length} items</h2>}
             ```
+        - The useEffect hooks runs after every render.
         - useEffect is like a configurable lifecycle method.
     - Four ways in which to handle API calls.
         1. Inline.
 Call fetch/Axios/etc: